jbjoeburns/AWS_CC/README.md

 # This is a general overview for Cloud Computing with AWS.
-For more specific tutorials, go to the following links:
+For more specific AWS tutorials, go to the following links:

 Bash commands useful when working with AWS remotely: https://github.com/jbjoeburns/AWS_CC/blob/master/Linux/Linux_Commands.md